NickCellino/reinforcement-learning-exercises/README.md

 This creates a folder called `venv` in which we can install Python libraries like [numpy](http://www.numpy.org/) and [matplotlib](http://matplotlib.org/).

-To tell your system to use this environment, run:
+To tell your system to use this environment instead of the system-wide python environment, run:
 ```
 source venv/bin/activate
 ```
-This tells your system to use this virtual environment instead of the default system environment.
 You will need to do this anytime you want to run examples.